Ebola virus disease in Guinea, Liberia and Sierra Leone

 - If you must travel to Guinea, Liberia, Sierra Leone, consult a health care provider or visit a travel health clinic at least six weeks before your departure.
 Protect yourself by following the recommendations below.

-- Avoid direct contact with blood and other bodily fluids of people with Ebola virus disease or unknown illnesses.
+- Avoid direct contact with blood and other body fluids of people with Ebola virus disease or unknown illnesses.

 - Avoid direct contact with bodies of people who died of Ebola virus disease or unknown illnesses.

-- Avoid contact with any objects, such as needles, that have been contaminated with blood or bodily fluids.
+- Avoid contact with any objects, such as needles, that have been contaminated with blood or body fluids.

-- Avoid unprotected sexual activity with an infected person or a person recovering from Ebola virus disease.
+- Avoid unprotected sexual activity with an infected person or a person recovering from Ebola virus disease (abstain from sexual intercourse or use latex condoms for 15 weeks following the start of symptoms).

 - Health care workers are at higher risk and should adhere to strict infection prevention and control measures.